Tim Hortons to cut jobs after takeover by Burger King

 "We have had to make some difficult but necessary decisions today as we reorganize our company to position ourselves for the significant growth and opportunities ahead of us," said company spokeswoman Alexandra Cygal.

 Burger King announced its takeover of the Canadian chain in August in a deal that created the world's third-largest fast-food restaurant group.
-The two fast food chains are now a combined company, Restaurant Brands International Inc (QSR.TO), majority owned by a New York-based Brazilian investment firm, 3G Capital.
+The two fast food chains are now a combined company, Restaurant Brands International Inc, majority owned by a New York-based Brazilian investment firm, 3G Capital.

 Some employees will take on new roles, Cygal said, but those leaving the company will be given enhanced severance packages and continuing health benefits.